bitnami/charts/bitnami/redis-cluster/README.md

 ## TL;DR

-Verify the default or Kubernetes StorageClass to use has `VolumeBindingMode` set to `WaitForFirstConsumer`, if it does not then skip to [full installation](#installing-the-chart) instructions.
+Verify the Kubernetes StorageClass to use has `VolumeBindingMode` set to `WaitForFirstConsumer`, if not then skip to the [full installation](#installing-the-chart) instructions.

 ```bash
 $ kubectl get storageclass -o wide